 A participant must be informed about the purpose, methods and intended possible uses of the research, what their participation in research entails and what risks, if any, are involved, so that they can make an informed decision about whether or not they want to take part in your research.
 Provide your participants with a suitable Participant Information Sheet and Agreement Form, allowing sufficient time for a participant to reflect/ask questions before they agree (consent) to take part.
 Participation should be voluntary and free from coercion.

-- Participant Information Sheet template (PI Sheet) for general use – make sure you read the associated ‘How to prepare….’ guidance
+- Make sure you read the associated ‘How to prepare your participant information sheet….’ guidance

 - Participant Agreement Form template (PAF) General Use

 - Participant Agreement Form template (PAF) – Parent/Guardian

 Examples of Information Sheets/Assent Forms for children (when recruiting children as research participants)

 - Exemplar Participant Assent Form (kindly provided by Dr Fiona Ling)

 - Exemplar Participant Information Sheet/Assent Form (kindly provided by Mark Moseley, PGR)